firesidefiction/firesidefiction.github.io/_posts/issues/13-FQ-SUMMER-2021/issue-96-10/2021-10-26-the-fifth-horseman.md

 She opens her jar and catches its last breath within; there, it joins the wind of the world, the songs of the low, the sounds of civilization destroyed, the laughing and sobbing and unheard weeping of this dead world.

-Even after the giant has passed, it is still some time before she leaves it’s side, there at the bottom of an empty sea.
+Even after the giant has passed, it is still some time before she leaves its side, there at the bottom of an empty sea.

 ---